 So… where to begin?
 Think about which of these ideas feel right for you- the ones that really sit with you as you read them.
 Even start with the tips you know you can stick to easily and build from there.

-Ensuring you are comfortable (room temperature, breathable cotton sheets & PJ’s) and that the bedroom is pitch black will also promote peaceful sleep.
-(This is because any level of visible light will trigger a reduction in melatonin production, a hormone produced by our pineal glands that supports effective sleep).
+BONUS TIP: Ensuring you are comfortable (room temperature, breathable cotton sheets & PJ’s) and that the bedroom is pitch black, also promotes peaceful sleep.
+(This is because any level of visible light will trigger a reduction in melatonin production, a hormone produced by our pineal glands that is required for effective sleep).

 Wishing you a wonderful nights rest!